leo06051212/leo06051212.github.io/_pages/about.md

 1. The algorithm (not subject to Error correction codes) implementation using parallel computing devices such as FPGAs.
 1. High-level Synthesis design using FPGAs

 He is actively looking for driven individuals interested in working toward a PhD or research-based Master's degree under his supervision.
+Applicants are preferrable to have a solid background in CS/EE, particularly FPGA/GPU, circuits and systems, machine learning and a strong interest in integrative cross-disciplinary projects.